 Jehoshaphat continues to instruct some of the Levites and the priests, and some of the heads of the ancestral houses of Israel, who he appointed to be judges.
-Whenever any dispute comes to you from your brothers who live in their cities This can be stated in active form.
-Alternate translation: "Whenever your brothers who live in their cities bring you a dispute" (See: Active or Passive) from your brothers Here "brothers" is a general reference to fellow Israelites. bloodshed Here the killing of people is spoken of as shedding their blood, where "blood" represents their lives.
-Alternate translation: "the killing of people" or "murder" (See: Metonymy) anger will come toward you and toward your brothers The abstract noun "anger" can be expressed as the adjective "angry."
-This can be stated in active form.
-Alternate translation: "God will be angry with you and your brothers" (See: Abstract Nouns and Active or Passive) ULT 10 And any dispute that comes to you all from your brothers, the ones dwelling in their cities, between blood to blood, between law to command, to statutes, and to judgments, and you all must caution them, so they will not be guilty to Yahweh, and there will be wrath on you all and on your brothers.
-Thus you will do, and you all will not be guilty.
-General Information:
+Whenever any dispute comes to you from your brothers who live in their cities If your language does not use the passive form in this way, you can state this in active form or in another way that is natural in your language.
+Alternate translation: "Whenever your brothers who live in their cities bring you a dispute" (See: Active or Passive (p.871)) (See: Active or Passive (p.871)) from your brothers Here "brothers" is a general reference to fellow Israelites. bloodshed Here the killing of people is spoken of as shedding their blood, where "blood" represents their lives.
+Alternate translation: "the killing of people" or "murder" (See: Metonymy (p.950)) (See: Metonymy (p.950)) anger will come toward you and toward your brothers If your language does not use an abstract noun for the idea behind the word anger, you can express the same idea with the adjective "angry."
+If your language does not use the passive form in this way, you can state this in active form or in another way that is natural in your language.
+Alternate translation: "God will be angry with you and your brothers" (See: [[rc:///ta/man/translate/figs-abstractnouns]] and [[rc:///ta/man/translate/figs-activepassive]]) (See: Abstract Nouns (p.869)) General Information: